ZachChristensen28/TA-linux_iptables/README.md

 ### Syslog support

- For this to work, the props.conf file will need to be modified to accept the syslog sourcetype.
-Simply enable the syslog source type in ../local/props.conf then restart splunk.
+ For this to work, copy the `syslog` stanza from `../default/props.conf` of this app and add it to the `../local/props.conf` file.

 i.e.